 Federal Green Challenge

 Recognition is an important part of the Federal Green Challenge (FGC).
-Awards are given at the regional level in the categories of Overall Achievement, Waste, Electronics, Water, Energy, Transportation, Purchasing, Education & Outreach and Innovation.
+Regional awards included the categories for Waste, Electronics, Transportation and Education & Outreach.

-In the Great Lakes region, the 2013 award winners are Captain James A. Lovell Federal Health Care Center, Department of Defense Naval Station, Railroad Retirement Board, General Services Administration Chicago Federal Center and the Office of Personnel Management.
+In the Great Lakes region, the 2015 award winners are Captain James A. Lovell Federal Health Care Center and Argonne National Laboratory.

 Great Lakes Regional Award Winners